Warm Compresses for Eye Care

 - Minimum 10 minutes per session

-- Shorter applications don't heat the glands adequately
+- Shorter applications often fail to heat the glands adequately

 Frequency